 Critics have pointed to a case of evergreening with Abilify and Rexulti, which are manufactured by Otsuka America Pharmaceutical, Inc., and work basically the same, although each has a distinct pharmacological profile.
 Otsuka claims Rexulti is an improvement on Abilify, but this has yet to be proven.

-The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Rexulti lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+The Class Action & Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Rexulti lawsuits.
+We are handling individual litigation nationwide and currently handling Rexulti gambling cases in all 50 states.